Documentation: PATHWISE

 • Lightcast job postings data to describe workforce demand

-• Lightcast worker profiles data to describe workforce supply
+• Lightcast worker profiles data to describe employment

 • Integrated Postsecondary Education Data System (IPEDS) data from the U.S. Department of Education's National Center for Education Statistics (NCES) to describe education metrics.

-The Lightcast data are cleaned and transformed using CSET’s definitions of the AI and cybersecurity workforce.
+We developed machine learning classifiers to identify AI and cybersecurity job postings from Lightcast job postings data.
+These results were used to estimate employment in these workforces from Lightcast worker profiles data.
 We also developed methods to identify relevant education programs from IPEDS data.
 Visit the dataset’s documentation to learn more about the methodology used in building the underlying dataset.

 Maintenance